 Pimsleur Voice Coach

-Lastly, I need to give Pimsleur credit for their new Voice Coach feature.
+Finally, I need to give Pimsleur credit for their Voice Coach feature.
+It records you speaking different phrases, then gives you feedback on your pronunciation on a star system basis.

-👉 Read Our Full Review of Pimsleur Spanish Here
+👉 Read Our Full Review of Pimsleur Spanish

 Verdict: Which Language App Is Better?

 Lesson format is one of the biggest differences between Pimsleur and Babbel.
-The Pimsleur lessons are longer and primarily revolve around interactive audio lessons with fluent speakers, whereas the Babbel lessons are shorter and include a greater variation of practice drills.
+The Pimsleur lessons are longer and primarily revolve around interactive audio lessons with fluent speakers, whereas the Babbel lessons are shorter and include a wider variation of practice drills.

 Yes, the Babbel subscription plans are more affordable than the Pimsleur plans on average.